 The Catalyst Design Group also won the Australian Design Award of the Year in 2007.
 By 2008 the company was selling more than 80 products, including lights, gloves, bags and bike luggage, in over 30 countries, and its designers were spending 60 per cent of their time working on Knog products.

 The first dedicated Knog retail store opened in Melbourne's Chapel St in 2008, reflecting the status of Knog as a fashion and lifestyle brand.
 The Knog lights represent a wider trend of promoting design and lifestyle to create a new market for cycling products, as exemplified by designers such as Marc Newson and Ross Lovegrove designing for Danish bicycle company Biomega.

-Designed by Knog Pty Ltd, Richmond, Melbourne, Vic, 2004.
+Designed by Catalyst Design Group and Knog Pty Ltd, Richmond, Melbourne, Vic, 2004.
 Made in China for Knog Pty Ltd, 2008.

-Knog products are designed by Hugo Davidson, Mal McKechnie, Craig Stevens, Joelene Tee, Libby Christmas, Chris Bilanenko, Paul Daniel and Michelle Muller at Catalyst Design Group in Melbourne.
+Knog products are designed by Hugo Davidson, Mal McKechnie, Craig Stevens, Joelene Tee, Libby Christmas, Chris Bilanenko, Paul Daniel and Michelle Muller at Catalyst Design Group, Australia.
 Catalyst Design Group was founded in 1989.
-Knog was established in 2002 and the first products were lights for the ends of bicycle handlebars and a range of bags.
-In 2006-2007 sales revenue for the brand almost quadrupled, with a revenue of $3.2 million.
+Knog was established by Catalyst in 2002, and its first products were lights for the ends of bicycle handlebars and a range of bags.
+In 2006-2007 sales revenue for the brand almost quadrupled to $3.2 million.
 By 2008 the company had more than 80 products selling in over 30 countries.